sagemath/sage/src/doc/en/developer/github.rst

 In addition to what were said about opening an issue, the following applies:

 - The title should concisely describe what the PR does.
-If the PR solves an issue, describe briefly what the PR solves about the issue (do not simply put the issue number in the title).
+If the PR solves an issue, describe briefly what the PR solves (do not simply put the issue number in the title).

 - Explain what the PR solves in detail in the body.
 If the PR solves an issue, you may mention the issue here.